 When you run tests that don't align with your threat model:

 - You waste blue team time.
 Detection engineers spend weeks building rules for attacks that will never happen to you.
+That time could go to hunting for actual threats or hardening critical systems.

 - You create alert fatigue.
-All those rules for non-existent threats?
+All those detection rules for non-existent threats?
 They generate false positives.
 Your SOC tunes them down or disables them.
-Then an actual threat uses a legitimate technique you didn't monitor.
+Then an actual threat uses a legitimate technique you didn't adequately monitor.

 What Actually Works